Losing Weight with LAP-BAND® System

-When these efforts have failed and your weight is affecting your health, consider minimally invasive weight loss surgery with the LAP-BAND® Adjustable Gastric Banding System.
-The LAP-BAND® System has helped hundreds of thousands of people achieve lasting, healthy weight loss.1
+It’s time to consider minimally invasive weight loss surgery with the LAP-BAND® Adjustable Gastric Banding System.
+The LAP-BAND® System has helped hundreds of thousands of people achieve lasting, healthy weight loss.1 Maybe it’s the solution you’ve been looking for.
+Maybe it fits.
+We’re here to help you find out.

 - The LAP-BAND® System has been proven to provide significant short-term weight loss within the first 1-2 years: